-Aside from issues with using the bathroom, individuals with dementia may also have problems with incontinence, especially in later disease stages.
+Incontinence, which is common in the mid to late stages of dementia, including Alzheimer’s disease, is a term used to describe loss of bladder or bowel control.
+People with incontinence may not be aware of when they need to use the bathroom or they may not be able to control urination or bowel movements.
 Furthermore, though they may feel ashamed or embarrassed when they have an accident, they may not understand what they should do next (i.e. finding clean pants, cleaning themselves, etc.).
 They may not even realize that they have wet or soiled themselves, which can lead to skin problems or infections.

 There are many potential causes of incontinence.
 These include certain medications (sleeping pills is one example), clothing that is not easily removable, stress, constipation, not remembering the location of the bathroom, physical ailments, and not being aware of the necessity to use the bathroom.